How creative automation can supercharge your business

 Historically, technological revolutions have changed brands, and nothing has changed the brand landscape like the digital age.
 We have now reached a point where digital is embedded in people and society.
 We see this in everything from advances in AI and robotics to more practical integrations like scooters and autonomous vehicles and entirely new social concepts like “influencers.”
 Rapid innovation is the new normal for younger generations, and that means we need to change the way we make things for brands–fast.

 Coca-Cola was once the number one brand.
 However, they’ve taken on the role of a legacy act in music, like The Beatles or The Rolling Stones.
 Older generations love them, and though younger generations are aware of them, their popularity can never return to that same level.
 In the new millennium, we’ve seen tech giants climb far past Coca-Cola’s 20th-century dominance.
-This is because younger generations don’t view brands the same way; they expect rapid innovation, and new flavors of Diet Coke are not enough to keep them on board (let alone counteract younger people’s knowledge of soda’s harmful effects).
+This is because younger generations don’t view brands the same way; they expect rapid innovation, and new flavours of Diet Coke are not enough to keep them on board (let alone counteract younger people’s knowledge of soda’s harmful effects).

 To keep up with the times, some brands are making strong, even risky choices to stand out and give young people something to latch onto.
 One example is Nike’s choice to include Colin Kaepernick as its focal point for a new ad campaign, inviting you to “believe in something, even if it means sacrificing everything.”
 While President Trump disagreed with the message and some responded by burning sneakers, the financial results speak for themselves: Nike’s stock went up 7%, sales went up 30%, advertising went up 61%, and value index increased by 3 billion.
 In other words, young people noticed, and the risk paid off.